RadioactiveScandium/Digital-Logic-Design/README.md

 # Logic-Design
-Digital logic implementation and verification using Verilog/SV
+Digital logic implementation and verification using hardware description languages.

-This repository is meant for logic design and verification, starting from the simplest of blocks such as a half adder, all the way to FSMs.
+This repository is meant for logic design and verification, starting from the simplest of blocks such as a half adder, all the way to FSMs and beyond.

 The repository has been divided into two main directories :